abhimanyu081/markdown-docs/gcs_sprint14.md

 5. Warning - Picklist
 	1. Give a warning when a user tries to generate picklist if there are some picking tasks already in-progress/pending.
 	2. Let him generate picklist, but do not allow him to assign the task to a user, a supervisor can assign the task to itself and decide what to be done.
+	3. show number of pending tasks in warning message.
 6. GRN
 	1. Notifications
 	2. API